kidGodzilla/framework/README.md

 ## Updates

 #### September 1st, 2015
-Templates are now compiled using a light wrapper for the lodash _.template function
+- Templates are now compiled using a light wrapper for the lodash _.template function
+- Added a lightweight wrapper for the x-tag component library + examples

 #### August 29th, 2015
-Code Cleanup
+- Code Cleanup

 #### August 27th, 2015
-Initial release
+- Initial release

 ## Adding Features